How to Master the Voice of the Customer Process (VOC)

 STEP 3: Analyze for Sentiment

-Sentiment Analysis is the process of categorizing mentions and reviews from the above-mentioned sources, as positive, neutral, or negative, as well as drawing together trends in the data.
+Sentiment analysis is the process of categorizing mentions and reviews from the above-mentioned sources, as positive, neutral, or negative, as well as drawing together trends in the data.
 Once the ML engine extracts the entities through text analysis and natural language processing tasks, it runs the data for assigning sentiment scores to them.

 Setting polarity is essential here as it gives a benchmark.
 For example, +1 will be considered high polarity, and can be assigned to words like “delighted” or “excited”. -1 is considered high polarity too but at the other end of the spectrum where it is associated with negative sentiment words like “disgraceful” or “bad”.
 A really clever sentiment analysis API will also have been trained on idioms and phrases to understand figures of speech.
 For example, a phrase like “so, so, could’ve been better” will be recognised as meaning “average” and assigned a mid-polarity score like +.50.
 In this way, a gradual aggregate of customer and public opinion on various products and services can be created.
+Learn more about calculating sentiment score.

 Over a period of time, the algorithm learns more and more about your business and starts correlating words and phrases to your entities and aspects.
 It begins putting things together by understanding context and thus gives more accurate readings of your data as time goes by through its iterative process.